 Emerging Leaders will:

-Host/facilitate an AORE SNAP/Collaborate session in Roanoke, Virginia.
+Host/facilitate an AORE SNAP/Collaborate session at the conference.

 Promote the Emerging Leader Program as well as AORE on their personal/professional social media.

 Provide written narrative and collateral material to be used in story telling of their initiatives for AORE Outdoor Insider, Marketing, Association and Partner News and AORE social media.

 Provide an individual program review that outlines the benefits of participating in the emerging leaders program, barriers that still exist to them accomplishing career or program goals, and suggested improvements to the scholarship program.